Why Are My Headlights Flickering? 6 Possible Reasons

 |Severity||Low to severe, depending on system power requirements|

 High-powered surround sound stereo systems draw a lot of power, especially when the music has lots of bass.
 If you have a powerful car stereo, it can make your interior and exterior lights pulsate when the system draws power.
-The bigger the stereo, the more prominent the effect on your headlights will be.
+The bigger the stereo, the more prominent the effect on your headlights.

-Some other possible causes are faulty engine components, including a bad fuel pump, broken window motor, and malfunctioning air conditioning.
-When these parts break and stop working, they might still draw electricity, which builds up heat in the engine.
+Some other possible causes are faulty engine components, including a bad fuel pump, a broken window motor, and a malfunctioning air conditioner.
+When these parts break and stop working, they can still draw electricity, which builds up heat in the engine.

 3. Dying Alternator

 While the battery gets credit for starting a car, the alternator keeps the battery going.
-By converting chemical energy to electricity, an alternator charges your car’s battery as you drive.
-In ideal conditions, it takes about 30 minutes of continuous driving for the alternator to charge a near-dead battery.
+An alternator charges your car’s battery as you drive by converting chemical energy to electricity.
+In ideal conditions, the alternator takes about 30 minutes of continuous driving to charge a near-dead battery.

 So when an alternator goes bad, the battery doesn’t get enough electricity to start and run the car, which includes the lights.
-The voltage produced will spike and fall erratically until it fails completely, which makes headlights flicker and fade.
+The voltage produced will spike and fall erratically until it fails, which makes headlights flicker and fade.

 4. Faulty Wiring

-This one is most prevalent in used cars where previous owners installed aftermarket systems and parts.
-Unfortunately, not all those owners are qualified to do the wiring.
-If wires get mixed up or damaged, it can cause the electrical systems to randomly go out.
+This is more prevalent in used cars where previous owners installed aftermarket systems and parts.
+Unfortunately, some owners aren’t qualified to do the wiring.
+If wires get mixed up or damaged, it can cause the electrical systems to go out randomly.
 For headlights, this gives the appearance of flickering.

-If you suspect faulty wiring is the cause of your flickering headlights, immediately take your car to a trusted professional.
-Bad wiring is no joke, and it could cause your car to catch fire and even explode if ignored.
-Seriously, don’t mess with electricity.
+If you think faulty wiring is the cause of your flickering headlights, immediately take your car to a trusted professional.
+Bad wiring is dangerous and could cause your car to catch fire and explode if ignored.

 5. Loose Electrical Connection

-It comes as no surprise that your car’s electrical system has tons of wires, fuses, and assorted connections.
-When even a single one of these gets loose, you can notice flickering headlights.
+Unsurprisingly, your car’s electrical system has several wires, fuses, and assorted connections.
+When even one wire becomes loose, you’ll notice flickering headlights.
 This is most noticeable on rough roads, where the bouncing rapidly connects and disconnects whatever part got loose.

-It can be tricky to check the wiring harness yourself because when your car is still the loose connection might seem connected.
-We’d suggest asking a professional to diagnose more specific details.
+It can be tricky to check the wiring harness yourself because when your car is still, the loose connection might seem connected.
+We suggest asking a professional to diagnose more specific details.

 6. The Bulbs/Lamps Are Worn Out

-Old bulbs and lamps in headlights will dim and fail over time, and flickering is one of the most common symptoms.
-While this is one of the most innocuous reasons for your lights to flicker, don’t assume there isn’t an electrical problem too!
+Old bulbs and lamps in headlights dim and fail over time, and flickering is one of the most common symptoms.
+While it is one of the most innocuous reasons for your lights to flicker, don’t assume there isn’t an electrical problem too!